stackrox/scanner/README.md

 #### Creating Genesis Dump

-The purpose of the gensis dump is to embed the new release of Scanner with the most up-to-date vulnerability data, and reduce its startup time since only diffs will be fetched from the network, rather than the whole vulnerability content.
+The purpose of the genesis dump is to embed the new release of Scanner with the most up-to-date vulnerability data, and reduce its startup time since only diffs will be fetched from the network, rather than the whole vulnerability content.

 To run this: